What is AI Slop? The 7 Dimensions of Generic Design

 Dimension 6: Structure

-Structure detection includes:
+Structure detection covers:

-- Section ordering predictability
+- Section-ordering predictability

 - Nesting depth and complexity

-- Semantic HTML usage (AI rarely uses
+- Semantic HTML (AI rarely reaches for

-,,) - Content hierarchy beyond the obvious
+,,) - Content hierarchy beyond the obvious six-section spine

 Dimension 7: Spacing